-To verify the differences in the amount of stored electrons in the aerogel samples, the absorbance of the aerogel dispersions was measured in a range of 350 nm to 800 nm before and after irradiation.
-To detect the time-dependent change in the absorbance additionally, the absorbance was determined directly after the irradiation for 100 min, 30 min after irradiation, and 110 min after the irradiation (Figure S4).
+We showed that the material properties of the aerogels have a direct influence on the electron storage capability.
+To verify the differences in the amount of stored electrons in the aerogel samples, the absorbance of the aerogel dispersions was measured in the range between 350 nm to 800 nm before and after irradiation of the experiment shown in Figure 5.
+To detect the timedependent fading in the absorbance, the absorbance was determined directly after the irradiation for 100 min, 30 min after irradiation stop, and 110 min after irradiation (Figure S4).
 For this test, dispersions of 100 mg of the TiO2 aerogel in 150 mL of a 2.5 mol L-1 aqueous methanol solution were irradiated.
-The increase in absorption of the dispersions after the irradiation for 100 min was detected at a wavelength of 600 nm and compared to the absorbance of the dispersion before irradiation (Figure 6 bottom), while additionally the hydrogen evolution was detected (Figure 6 top).
-The absorbance increase directly after irradiation for 100 min is most prominent in the assynthesized aerogel and the aerogel calcined at 300 °C, and being lower for higher calcination temperatures and therefore the crystallinity of the aerogel.
-This is in good agreement to the photographs taken during the hydrogen evolution reactions.
+The increase in absorption of the dispersions after the irradiation for 100 min (charging) was detected at a wavelength of 600 nm and compared to the absorbance of the dispersion before irradiation (Figure 6).
+The absorbance increase directly after irradiation for 100 min is most prominent in the assynthesized aerogel and the aerogel calcined at 300 °C, being lower for higher calcination temperatures of the aerogel.
+This is in good agreement to the photographs taken and shown in Figure 5.
 A decay in absorbance increase after irradiation is most prominent for the sample calcined at 300 °C, and also detectable in the assynthesized aerogel.
 For higher calcined samples, hardly any decay of the absorption increase is detectable in the investigated time range.
-The decay in the absorbance increase is attributable with a decreasing amount of stored electrons in the aerogel sample, which can be due to charge carrier recombination or either reduction reaction.
-The hydrogen evolution rates are trending in reverse to the absorbance increases of the TiO2 aerogels, the highest calcined sample exhibiting the highest activity for photocatalytic hydrogen evolution.
-Electron storage is preferred in aerogel samples with lower crystallinity, which goes directly in line with reduced rates for photocatalytic hydrogen evolution, in accordance with the photocatalysis results.
+The decay in the absorbance is attributable with a decreasing amount of stored electrons in the aerogel sample, which can be due to charge carrier recombination or either reduction reaction.
+Electron storage is preferred in aerogel samples with lower heat treatment, which goes directly in line with reduced rates for photocatalytic hydrogen evolution, in accordance with the photocatalysis results.

 Figure 6.
-Hydrogen evolution curves of TiO2 aerogel dispersions without co-catalyst of as-synthesized (black) and calcined TiO2 aerogels, 300 °C (red), 400 °C (blue), 500 °C (green) (top).
-The increase in absorbance at 600 nm after 100 min irradiation (time = 0 min) is given below, followed by two additional measurements (30 min or 110 min after irradiation, respectively) without irradiation indicating color fading (bottom).
+Absorption changes measured after charging of assynthesized (black) and calcined TiO_2 aerogels, 300 °C (red), 400 °C (blue), 500 °C (green) (top).
+The increase in absorbance at 600 nm after 100 min irradiation (charging, = 0 min) is given, followed by two additional measurements (30 min or 110 min after irradiation, respectively) without irradiation indicating color fading (bottom).